Classroom Two

 BACKPACKS

-Every child should bring a backpack to school everyday.
-These will serve as “mobile cubbies”, as we do not have classroom cubbies.
-The backpack should be large enough to hold a set of extra clothes* (in case your child’s clothes get wet or soiled), a jacket, items from home, and any items we send home from school (art work, wet clothes, etc.).
+Every child should bring a backpack to school every day.
+The backpack should be large enough to hold a set of extra clothes* (in case your child’s clothes get wet or soiled), a jacket, items from home, and any items we send home from school (artwork, wet clothes, etc.).

-*Please keep a plastic, ziplock bag with a full change of clothes for your child in their backpack every day, and check it daily to see if anything needs replacing.
+*Please keep a plastic, ziplock bag or wet bag with a full change of clothes for your child in their backpack every day, and check it often to see if anything needs replacing.
 Feel free to include a bathing suit for water play on hot days.
-No need to provide diapers, as we have them already.
+No need to provide diapers or wipes.

-Additionally, please label with their name all of your child’s clothing, as well as their lunch box, and water bottle, and any comfort objects they may bring.
-(Mabel's Labels is a fundraising partner - visit http://campaigns.mabelslabels.com/ and choose The Little School!)
+Additionally, please label with their name all items of your child’s clothing and any comfort objects they may bring.
+(Mabel's Labels is a fundraising partner - Visit http://campaigns.mabelslabels.com/ and choose The Little School!)

 WATER BOTTLES

-Please send your child to school with a clean, full water bottle every day, labeled with their name.
-It's ideal if your child's backpack has an outer pocket which can hold their water bottle for easy-access.
+Please send your child to school with a clean water bottle every day, labeled clearly with their name.
+It's ideal if your child's backpack has an outer pocket that can hold their water bottle for easy access.

 Little School will provide morning and afternoon group snacks.
-If your child has dietary needs or allergies, please communicate that to us in multiple formats (forms, an email, and/or in person).
-Also, please feel free to provide your child’s own snack, if you wish.
+If your child has dietary needs or allergies, please feel free to communicate that to us in multiple formats (forms, an email, and/or at our parent meeting).
 We are always grateful for your collaboration to make sure we are best meeting your child’s needs!

 FAMILY PHOTO ALBUMS